276th Engineer Battalion (United States): Origins

 On 25 October 1871, the regiment was reconstituted in the Virginia Volunteers as the 1st Regiment of Infantry, headquartered at Richmond.
 Companies A, B, and C of the 1st Regiment were mustered into Federal service as Companies M, B, and I of the 2d Virginia Volunteer Infantry, respectively, during the Spanish–American War.
 Company F was mustered into Federal service on 20 May as Company M of the 3d Virginia Volunteer Infantry.
 The companies assigned to the 2d Virginia mustered out in December 1898, preceded by Company M of the 3d Virginia on 5 November.
 The 1st Regiment of Infantry was disbanded on 29 April 1899.

 The companies formerly part of the 1st Regiment were assigned to the 70th Infantry Regiment, Virginia Volunteers on 10 October 1900.
 On 1 September 1908, the regiment was reconstituted in the Virginia Volunteers as the 1st Infantry.
 On 3 June 1916, the Virginia Volunteers became the Virginia National Guard.
 On 18 June, due to increased tensions on the Mexico–United States border, the regiment was called into Federal service.
 It mustered in on 30 June, serving in Brownsville, Texas, and was mustered out upon return to Virginia at Richmond on 16 January 1917.

-After the United States' entry into World War I, the 1st Virginia Infantry was called into Federal service on 25 July 1917, mustered into Federal service between 25 July and 4 August, and drafted into Federal service on 5 August.
-Sent to Camp McClellan, the 1st Virginia consolidated with the 2d and 4th Virginia Infantry Regiments to form the 116th Infantry Regiment of the 29th Infantry Division on 4 October.
+After the United States' entry into World War I, the 1st Virginia Infantry was called into federal service on 25 July 1917, mustered into Federal service between 25 July and 4 August, and drafted into federal service on 5 August.
+Sent to Camp McClellan, Alabama, the 1st Virginia consolidated with the 2nd and 4th Virginia Infantry Regiments to form the 116th Infantry Regiment of the 29th Infantry Division on 4 October.

+Interwar period

+The 116th Infantry arrived at the port of Newport News on 22 May 1919 on the troopship USS Matsonia and was demobilized 30 May 1919 at Camp Lee, Virginia.
+Some of the former elements were reorganized as the 1st Provisional Infantry, Virginia National Guard, on 30 December 1919.
+It was later redesignated as the 1st Infantry, Virginia National Guard, on 7 September 1920 with the regimental headquarters concurrently organized and federally recognized at Richmond.
+The regiment was redesignated the 183rd Infantry on 9 March 1922 and assigned to the 29th Division, and redesignated the 1st Infantry on 22 February 1929.
+Company C was awarded the William Randolph Hearst National Marksmanship Trophy in 1937.
+The regiment conducted annual summer training most years at the state military reservation at Virginia Beach, Virginia, from 1921 to 1939.
+The regiment was again redesignated the 176th Infantry on 1 January 1941.